burgoyne/HassLensConnector/info.md

-This custom integration connects Home Assistant to HassLens, allowing your automations, scripts, and device configuration to be synced with the HassLens web platform.

-Requires a HassLens account.
+HassLens Connector exposes your Home Assistant YAML configuration through a small REST API.
+It is configured entirely from the UI and requires no external account.